Josh-Wickens/djangos-restaurant/README.md

 - I have logged in as admin and tested that a user is linked to each individual booking.

 - I have passed my code through the W3C Markup Validation Service for HTML & W3C CSS Validation Service & Jshint for Javascript.
-All successfully passed.
+All successfully passed with 0 errors.
 ___

 ## Epics